MTUS/mt-net/README.md

 Core
 ----
 The core libraries that make up MT.Net.
 The core project generates a DLL that gets referenced by the implementing website.
+See [MT Core doc](https://github.com/MTUS/mt-net/tree/master/Core).

 Sample Website
 --------------